oSoc18/Octotrails/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Express
+- Express server can be started with `node src/server-start.js`
+- Once the angular project has been built, it will be hosted automatically by express
+- The heroes API can be found at `http://localhost:4040/api/heroes`
+# Mongo DB
+- Default db is named `mean`
+- Default port is `27017`
+- Configuration can be updated in `server/config/config-validation.js`
+# Node
+- Dependencies can be imported with `npm install`